wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 ### Chall 5: Route 150-points
 ![image](https://user-images.githubusercontent.com/96860148/156931388-138a376a-afaa-4fbd-87de-ef38d92e89b9.png)

-Clicking around to get a feel of how the site behaves, clicking on download button prompts you to download a file..
+Clicking around to get a feel of how the site behaves, the download button prompts you to download a file..

 ![image](https://user-images.githubusercontent.com/96860148/156931443-ce6e6545-a2ae-4e4d-8203-1a9e457dce99.png)